Ronan500/Jump-Start/README.md

 # Jump-Start
-Project using jQuery js and bootstrap
+Project using jQuery js and bootstrap responsive website